pubnub/eon-chart/readme.md

 eon-chart works will all supported graph types in C3.
 Just check out the examples above.

 You can learn more about customizing your graph from [the official C3 docs](http://c3js.org/gettingstarted.html#customize).

+## Distributed Systems

+The EON library compiles all messages at designated intervals.
+This means you can publish from multiple sources into one chart.
+For example, you can graph the individual memory usage from 3 servers by supplying the same channel to your PubNub publish requests.
+See the [distributed example](https://github.com/pubnub/eon-chart/blob/master/examples/distributed.html).